 Pop Artists entered the art scene in an attempt to lighten the mood from the intensity of this genre by reverting to the everyday realities of popular culture.
-They emphasized the banal, kitschy, even the cheap elements of society –employed in an almost satirical or ironic reaction to the art of the times.
-Things you’d normally see in comic books, advertisements, and every day mundane (albeit cultural) objects appeared in compositions whose creators called them “art”.
-And by the 1960’s, “Pop Art”, as it came to be known, was ready to change the world.
-Artists such as Roy Lichtenstein and Andy Warhol dominated the art scene.
-But it wasn’t just an art-movement, it was an ideology; it was a lifestyle
+They focused on the banal, kitschy, even the cheap elements of society –employed in an almost satirical or ironic reaction to the art of the times.
+Things you’d normally see in comic books, advertisements, and every day mundane (albeit cultural) objects appeared in designs whose creators called them “art”.
+And by the 1960’s, “Pop Art”, was ready to change the world.
+Artists such as Roy Lichtenstein and Andy Warhol controlled the art scene.
+But it wasn’t just an art-movement, it was a lifestyle.

 In the 1980s Pop art had a resurgence known as “Neo-Pop”.
-Like the Pop art of the 60’s it was confrontational and irreverent and witty.
-The Pop aesthetic never really went away and can be seen today in street graffiti, comic books, photo montage, and large-scale sculpture.
+Like the movement in the 60’s it was irreverent and witty.
+The Pop look never really went away and can be seen today in street graffiti, comic books, photo montage, and large-scale sculpture.
 The movement remains relevant today because people are drawn to the objectivity of these artworks.
-Pop culture motifs give viewers a feeling of inclusion or belonging –the artwork has an immediate personal significance.
+Pop culture motifs give viewers a feeling of belonging –the artwork has an immediate personal draw.